 Now if you click on the numbers along the left it will trigger the sound.
 Then you can go to the next column here and type in the...

 I needed to find the best mouse for recording, because, (and I don’t know about you), but after a long session, my hand starts to cramp up.
 So I’d been looking for a more ergonomic mouse, but also one that would speed up my workflow.

-After I lot of research, I settled on the Logitech G602 as the best mouse for recording in Reason.
+After I lot of research, I settled on the Logitech G602 as the best mouse for recording music.

 This 5-day mini course will show you exactly how to launch a music licensing side hustle so that you can finally get paid for your music!